brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 almost black, and he sipped the hot brew and grimaced.
 Then took another sip and answered the unspoken.

 "He'll live.
-It was…is…very bad, but he will live."
+It was… is… very bad, but he will live."

 "What happened?"